"False"

 North of Umeå, artists Malin Arnell and Åsa Elzén came across a large pile of waste wood intended for generating district heating.
 They came up with the idea of taking some of the pile out of production and returning it to the forest; taking it from an industrial cycle focused on human needs and returning it to the life cycle of the forest’s swarming life.

 Initially, the idea was to display the pile as a monumental installation in Bildmuseet’s exhibition hall during the exhibition, but the waste wood turned out to be too infested with black mould.
-The pile will therefore be returned to the forest in May 2024 instead, at Kullar & Klang in Vännforsbäck.
+The pile was therefore instead returned to the forest in May 2024, at Kullar & Klang in Vännforsbäck.
 There, the sculpture can be visited, and over time it will decompose and become living space for plants and animals.
 The site is located within the Vindelälven–Juhttátahkka Biosphere Reserve.

-The exhibition hall features a table built from the waste wood, a photograph of the original pile of waste wood, a model of the intended installation at Bildmuseet, a photograph of the site where the wood will be placed, and the text Spill spill spill [Waste waste waste].
+The exhibition hall features a table built from the waste wood, a photograph of the original pile of waste wood, a model of the intended installation at Bildmuseet, a photograph of the sculpture’s actual location, and the text Spill spill spill [Waste waste waste].

 The artists consider the new work as an extension of their public work Skogen kallar – Ett oändligt kontaminerat samarbete eller Dansandet är en form av skogskunskap [Forest Calling – A Never-ending Contaminated Collaboration or Dancing is a Form of Forest Knowledge] in Julita, Södermanland.
 There, they took a piece of forest land out of production through an artistic-legal intervention to ensure its survival in perpetuity.
 A fifty-year lease has been signed as an initial step in the commitment.
 The forest is located next to the former Women Citizens’ School at Fogelstad and was previously owned by one of its founders Elisabeth Tamm.